RodyLamoree1/Thenicestgummybear/README.md

 6 I don't appreciate strangers making opinions about my skin, so please refrain from doing that,(You can still crown me tho!)

+7 if it doesn't say "oc" in my name then it isn't

+8 Always ooc, any roleplayers dniuid

 ⚠️ [DNIUID: (This one is for fandoms mostly)

 Homestuck